facebookresearch/vip/README.md

 <img src="vip/assets/fold_towel.png" width="200">
 </p>

-We also include an example for generating animated embedding distance curves for VIP and other models.
+We also include an example for generating animated embedding distance curves for VIP and other models on robot videos from three different domains.
 You can try it here:
 ```
 cd vip/examples
 python plot_reward_curves_video.py